DanisonEdiel/clot-backend/README.md

 # Laravel Project with Docker and AMQP

 This project uses Laravel along with Docker, AMQP, Inertia.js, and Jetstream.
-Below are the steps to install and run the project locally.
+Below are the steps to install and run the project locally. test para el danisol

 ## Requirements